emmetio/sublime-text-plugin/README.md

 ### Tag preview

-Another new feature of Emmet 2 is inline open tag preview.
+Another new feature of Emmet 2 is inline preview of opening tag.
 When you move caret inside _name of closing tag_ and its matching open tag _is not visible on screen_, you’ll see an inline tag preview:

 ![Tag preview](./images/emmet5.gif)